Best Sleeping Bag | UK 2025

 Fill - 650-Fill Duck Down

-Pros - Spacious, comfortable, adaptable
+Pros - Very spacious and comfortable, adaptable design

 Big Agnes Sidewinder SL 20